 Drooping of the upper eyelids, which can range from mild to severe, is medically referred to as blepharoptosis.
-This is most commonly caused by a loosening of the tendon-like structure that lifts the eyelids, but can also be due to congenital weakness, trauma, or neurological disease.
+This is most commonly caused by a loosening of the tendon-like structure that lifts the eyelids, but can also be due to congenital malformation, trauma, muscular or neurologic disease.

-Drooping eyelids can change your appearance, making you look tired or older than you are, in addition to reducing your field of vision.
-Because of a constant effort to raise the eyelids, it is not uncommon to also experience fatigue and tension headaches.
+Drooping eyelids can change your appearance, making you look tired or older than you are, as well as to reducing your field of vision.
+Because of a constant effort to raise the eyelids, it is not uncommon to also experience fatigue and headaches.

-Blepharoptosis can be repaired by reattaching the structure that lifts the eyelids to a more appropriate position, leaving you with a natural looking appearance while improving your vision.
+Blepharoptosis can be repaired by adjusting the structure that lifts the eyelids to a more appropriate position, leaving you with a natural looking appearance while improving your vision.

 Health insurance generally covers medically necessary procedures.
 Our staff will discuss insurance eligibility during your consultation.